jmnote/mouse-gesture/store/store.md

 ### Permission justification

+**activeTab justification**: This extension uses the activeTab permission to perform navigation actions such as Back, Forward, and Refresh in response to explicit user gestures.
+It does not access, read, or modify the content of any web page.

-**Host permission justification**: This extension enables mouse gesture navigation (Back, Forward, Refresh) by tracking right-click gestures on web pages.
-It does not read, change, or collect any page content or user data.
+**Host permission justification**: This extension injects a content script into all websites to detect user-initiated mouse gestures.
+It only monitors mouse movement patterns for gesture recognition and does not access, read, or alter any web page content.

 **Are you using remote code?** 🔘 No, I am not using remote code.